jaswantp/velocity_distribution/README.md

 The distribution function for the default values would be
 ![Maxwellian for two counter-streaming beams](/images/f-v.png)

-type
+To delete all output files, .png, objects, executables, type:
 ```
 ./clean.sh
 ```
-to delete all output files, .png, objects, executables.